donnyquixotic/oft-contract-tools/README.md

 ## OFT Contract Verification Script

-This script is designed to verify and help troubleshoot basic OFT contract configuration settings by calling read actions on the contract.
+This script is designed to verify and help troubleshoot basic OFT contract configuration settings by calling read actions on the source OFT contract.
 Specify the contract to test by setting `OFTContractAddress` in `verifyContract.ts`.
 This must be a contract on the network associated with the `RPC_ENDPOINT` environment variable.
 On successful check, it outputs address and fee information for further user verification.
 If a setting is incorrect, it outputs an error message containing instructions to resolve the issue.

-- `useCustomAdapterParams()`: This function checks whether custom adapter params have been enabled.
+- `useCustomAdapterParams()`: checks whether custom adapter params has been enabled
-- `minDstGasLookup()`: This function checks that minDstGas has been set for both packet types for the remote chain.
+- `minDstGasLookup()`: checks that minDstGas has been set for both packet types for the remote chain
-- `estimateSendFees()`: This function checks that fees can be successfully calculated and informs user if it has failed.
+- `estimateSendFees()`: checks that fees can be successfully calculated and informs user if it has failed
-- `token()`: This function returns the address of the OFT token, this can be used to verify token address.
+- `token()`: returns the address of the OFT token which is output to the user for verification
-- `getTrustedRemoteAddress()`: this function returns the address of the OFT contract configure for the given remote chain id.
+- `getTrustedRemoteAddress()`: returns the address of the OFT contract configured on the remote chain

+### Params/Flags

+- `--id <remote chain id>`: remote endpoint chain id

 ### Usage